 How many times in your life do you get a chance to throw the deck up in the air and just watch where it all lands?
-I am now retired more than 3 years, a single former medical professional launched into a different life.
-The matrix of my former life unexpectedly became more mutable than it had ever been.
-Suddenly I had no ties or obligations to a particular place.
+I am now retired nearly 4 years, a single former medical professional launched into a different life.
+The matrix of my former life suddenly and unexpectedly became more mutable than it had ever been.
+I had no ties or obligations to a particular place.
 I remained a parent, but mostly at a distance.
 All the normal reference points of identity and the behaviors that come with it either loosened or disappeared.
-In the midst of radical uncertainty, I felt a unfamiliar and delicious lightness.
+In the midst of radical uncertainty, I felt an unfamiliar and delicious lightness.

 I also have an orientation to dharma study and practice.
 I decided to indulge my unending curiosity, explore a new lifestyle and a new intention: more spontaneity, radical presence, fearlessness, creative integrity and no regrets.